somatechlat/somafractalmemory/docs/PRODUCTION_READINESS.md

 Notes:
 - Use a private registry or your cloud provider's container registry for production, and set imagePullSecrets in Helm if the registry is private.
-- Pin base images for reproducible builds (the `Dockerfile` already uses `python:3.10-slim` in this repo).
+- Pin base images for reproducible builds (the Dockerfiles in this repo use pinned Python slim images; verify they match your runtime policy).

 ## 2. Helm deployment (Kind or cloud Kubernetes)